Justin-Insight/mymindteam.com/content/test/adult/_index.md

     - question: What if you don’t offer the test I’m looking for?
       answer: >-
         We may still be able to offer testing that addresses your concerns and answers the questions you have about your mind.
-Simply fill out our [brief questionnaire](/get-started/) to let us know what you’re looking for and we’ll help you find the solution that best suits your needs.
+[Contact us](/contact/) to let us know what you’re looking for and we’ll help you find the solution that best suits your needs.
     - question: Do I have to pay in-full upfront?
       answer: >-